Big Brother 11 (American season): Comparison to British edition

-Controversy
+Critical response

 During the first week of the program several HouseGuests made controversial remarks during several arguments on the live Internet feeds.
 Many homophobic comments made by Jeff during an argument with Russell after the first Power of Veto ceremony were edited out of the first Tuesday broadcast episode while the comments remained uncensored online.

 Another HouseGuest, Braden, made several racist and derogatory comments after the first Power of Veto ceremony to fellow HouseGuests Kevin and Lydia in an argument.
 The argument was edited during the first live eviction show on Thursday but played unedited on the live feeds.
 During the live portion of the show, Chima brought up the comments made by Braden again during her final plea speech to her fellow HouseGuests.
 Chima also stated Braden used a sexually insulting word to describe Big Brother host Julie Chen.
 This comment was made at the conclusion of a "Julie Says" game played by the HouseGuests a couple nights earlier as viewed on Big Brother After Dark.

 The editing of the events in question during the broadcast episodes created controversy for the show and CBS, the broadcaster of Big Brother.
 While the comments could not air due to Federal Communications Commission regulations, the way the events were edited caused critics and fans of the show to claim it was being edited to make the HouseGuests look good to the viewing public.
 One critic suggests the recent decline in ratings was due to the editing process of the show.